abogoyavlensky/automigrate/README.md

 ### Installation

 **TODO:** add release label from Clojars!

-A config for development environment could look like following example.

 #### tools.deps -X option

+A config for development environment could look like the following:

 *deps.edn*
 ```clojure